 constraints to sibling views and the parent layout.
 In this way, you can create both simple and

 complex layouts with a flat view hierarchy.
-That is, it avoids the need for nested layouts (a
+This type of layout avoids the need for nested layouts.

-For example, you can declare the following layout (in figure 4):
+For example, you can declare the following layout, which is shown in figure 4:

 - View B is aligned to the top of view A.

-In the following sections, you'll build a layout similar to this.
+In the following sections, you'll build a layout similar to the layout in figure 4.

 Add a text box

 - First, you need to remove what's already in the layout.
-So click TextView in the Component Tree window, and then press Delete.
+Click TextView in the Component Tree panel and then press the Delete key.

-- In the Palette, click Text to show the available text controls.
+- In the Palette panel, click Text to show the available text controls.

-- Drag Plain Text into the design editor and drop it near the top of the layout.
-This is an
+- Drag the Plain Text into the design editor and drop it near the top of the layout.
+This

 EditTextwidget that accepts plain text input.

-- Click-and-hold the anchor on the top side, and then drag it up until it snaps to the top of the layout and release.
+- Click and hold the anchor on the top side, drag it up until it snaps to the top of the layout, and then release it.
 That's a constraint: it constrains the view within the default margin that was set.
-In this case, you set it to 16 dp from the top of the layout (because you set the default margins to 16dp).
+In this case, you set it to 16 dp from the top of the layout.

-- Similarly, create a constraint from the left side of the view to the left side of the layout.
+- Use the same process to create a constraint from the left side of the view to the left side of the layout.

-The result should look like the screenshot in figure 5.
+The result should look as shown in figure 5.

 Add a button

-- Drag Button into the design editor and drop it near the right side.
+- Drag the Button widget into the design editor and drop it near the right side.

 - Create a constraint from the left side of the button to the right side of the text box.

-- To constrain the views in a horizontal alignment, you need to create a constraint between the text baselines.
-So click the button, and then click Edit Baseline , which appears in the design editor directly below the selected view.
+- To constrain the views in a horizontal alignment, create a constraint between the text baselines.
+To do so, right-click the button and then select Show Baseline .
 The baseline anchor appears inside the button.
-Click-and-hold on this anchor and then drag it to the baseline anchor that appears in the text box.
+Click and hold this anchor, and then drag it to the baseline anchor that appears in the adjacent text box.

-The result should look like the screenshot in figure 6.
+The result should look as shown in figure 6.

 Note: You can also use the top or bottom edges to create a horizontal alignment.
-However, the button image includes padding around its image, so the visual alignment is wrong if you align these views that way.
+However, the button image includes padding around it, so the visual alignment is wrong if created that way.

 Change the UI strings

-To preview the UI, click Select Design Surface in the toolbar and select Design.
-Notice that the text input is pre-filled with "Name" and the button is labeled "Button."
-So now you'll change these strings.
+To preview the UI, click (Select Design Surface) in the toolbar and select Design.
+Notice that the text input and button label are set to default values.

 - Open the Project window and then open app > res > values > strings.xml.

-This is a string resources file where you should specify all your UI strings.
-Doing so allows you to manage all UI strings in a single location, which makes it easier to find, update, and localize (compared to hard-coding strings in your layout or app code).
+This is a string resources file, where you can specify all of your UI strings.
+It allows you to manage all of your UI strings in a single location, which makes them easier to find, update, and localize.

-- Click Open editor at the top of the editor window.
-This opens the Translations Editor, which provides a simple interface for adding and editing your default strings, and helps keep all your translated strings organized.
+- Click Open editor at the top of the window.
+This opens the Translations Editor, which provides a simple interface to add and edit your default strings.
+It also helps you keep all of your translated strings organized.

-Click Add Key to create a new string as the "hint text" for the text box.
+Click (Add Key) to create a new string as the "hint text" for the text box.
 At this point, the window shown in figure 7 opens.

-- Enter "Enter a message" for the value.
+- Enter "Enter a message" in the Default Value field.

 - Click OK.